mpantelidakis/annotator/README.md

 ### Annotation steps

+1. By default all segments are annotated as Noise.
-1. Pick a class (located on the left of the panel)
+2. Click on the Sunlit class (on the left of the panel) and annotate the sunlit leaves.
-2. Click on the segments that correspond to this class

-**Make sure to annotate all the segments in the image**

 **If you missclick by accident, pick the correct class and click again**